hiredmaybe67/SWE-Internships-summer-2027/README.md

 | Citadel | Quantitative Research Intern | Greenwich, Miami, New York | [apply](https://www.citadel.com/careers/details/quantitative-research-analyst-intern-bs-ms-us/) | | | [Tips](info/README.md/#Citadel💵) | 5800/wk |
 | | Launch Intern | Chicago, Miami, New York | [apply](https://www.citadel.com/careers/details/launch-intern-us/)| | | [Tips](info/README.md/#Citadel💵) | 4,800/wk |

-## ⏳ COMING SOON WHEN TO EXPECT COMING SOON
+## ⏳ Expected Open Dates for Top Internships

-Get ahead!
-Here is when top companies have opened applications for summer 2026
+These dates are based on when companies opened applications for Summer 2026.
+Use this as a guide to know when to start checking and applying for Summer 2027 roles.

 | 💼 Company | 👷 Role | 📅 Date Posted | Tips💡 | create a candidate profile |
 |--------|------|----------|------|-------------|